Ruth Sinnotte: Western Sanitary Commission

-Sinnotte was commissioned in St. Louis, Missouri to serve on the steamer Imperial, traveling between Pittsburgh Landing and St. Louis.
-When this ship was out of service, Sinnotte then went to the steamer Ella until this steamer too was out of service.
-She then was transferred to Monterey, Tennessee, to service in the hospital at Corith.
-Her service here, however, was cut short by illness, causing her to return home to Illinois.
+The Imperial ran for several months as a floating hospital, eventually going out of service due to low tides.
+Sinnotte was then transferred to the steamer Ella, until this steamer was recommissioned as a transport ship.
+She then was transferred to a Union hospital in Monterey, Tennessee, which was receiving casualties from the battles in Corinth.
+Her service there was cut short by illness, causing her to return home to Illinois.